Poppy (satellite)

 POPPY is the code name given to a series of U.S. intelligence satellites operated by the National Reconnaissance Office.
 The POPPY satellites recorded electronic signals intelligence (ELINT) data, targeting radar installations in the Soviet Union and Soviet naval ships at sea.

-The POPPY program was a continuation within NRO's Program C of the Naval Research Laboratory's Galactic Radiation and Background (GRAB) ELINT program, also known as Tattletale.
+The POPPY program was a continuation within NRO's Program C of the Naval Research Laboratory's (NRL) Galactic Radiation and Background (GRAB) ELINT program, also known as Tattletale.
 The National Security Agency was given the responsibility of collecting, interpreting, and reporting the signals intercepted.

 The existence of the POPPY program was declassified by the NRO in September 2005, although most of the details about its capabilities and operation are still classified.
 The NRO revealed, though, that the POPPY satellites, like other US signals intelligence (SIGINT) systems, used the principle of signals time difference of arrival, which enables precise locating of an object.

 All POPPY launches orbited multiple satellites.
 The first POPPY launch included two satellites, launch #2 and #3 three satellites each, and subsequent launches orbited four satellites each.